 - What types of activities should I try, and what should I avoid?

-- Should I take my medication(s) at a certain time around my exercise schedule?
+- Should I time when I take my medications around my exercise schedule?

-- Should I take my pulse while exercising?
-What should it be?
+- Should I take my pulse while I exercise?
+What pulse rate should I aim for?

-- What warning signs should I watch out for while exercising?
+- Are there any warning signs I should watch out for?